fabio-miranda/fabio-miranda.github.io/courses/cs524-spring-2026/notes/notes.md

 ### Class 2 notes

+#### Visual analytics process

+- The visual analytics process is an iterative, human-in-the-loop loop where people steer computation and visualizations.
+Keim et al., 2008 describe visual analytics as a loop rather than a one-pass pipeline: start with an initial representation, then interactively manipulate the data and the view to gain insights.
+- Visual analytics mantra: Analyze first, show the important, zoom/filter and analyze further, details on demand.

 #### Dashboards vs. VA systems: the "cube" spectrum

 - A VA system is a combination of: